31 Jan Alternatives to Traditional Wedding Dances

 Perhaps there’s another man or woman in your family you’d like to honor.
 Ask one, or all, of your favorite relatives to bust a move with you.
 After all, group dances are always more fun.

 Maybe none of these options resonate with you, and that’s ok!
 Forgoing the dance altogether is always an option.
 The day belongs to you and your true love, which means you get to customize it however you choose.
+Consider introducing some of your most special loved ones and thanking them for sharing your special day.
+This can be done instead of the traditional dance.
+Have them come up to give them a hug while introducing them.
+Any of the options Before the Dance can be done instead of traditional dancing to bring some fun and excitement to your reception festivities.

 Don’t forget a comfortable pair shoes to wear during your wedding dance!
 Take a look at our favorite casual-chic styles.

-Featured image by Hannah Decossas Photography via Instagram
+Featured image by @asherandrosephotog